LAS VEGAS DAY

 Then go east of Las Vegas Boulevard on Fremont Street to check out the Fremont East District, an eclectic mixture of bars, clubs and cafés with retro-styled iconic vintage neon signs lining the storefronts and street median.
 Better still: glean some culture from within the surrounding 18b Las Vegas Arts District, a collection of art galleries, street art murals and more than 20 independent antique and vintage stores.

-There are a myriad of spots for lunch in the area, from the 100 percent gluten-free menu at Wild to Kerry Simon's Carson Kitchen.
+There are a myriad of spots for lunch in the area, such as Kerry Simon's Carson Kitchen.
 Just be sure to save your hearty appetite for a sumptuous dinner tonight at one of the city's many top eateries created by celebrity chefs, such as Giada at The Cromwell; Tom Colicchio's Heritage Steak at Mirage; Jean Georges Steakhouse; Gordon Ramsay Steak at Paris; Nobu at Caesars Palace; or L'Atelier de Joël Robuchon at MGM Grand.

 After dinner, catch a show.
 Some favorites include Cirque du Soleil's "O" at Bellagio, "Love" at The Mirage, "Mystere" at TI and “Zarkana” at Aria.
 Or, enjoy the hit Broadway musicals “Jersey Boys” at Paris or “Mamma Mia!” at Tropicana.
 Celine Dion, Rod Stewart and Elton John each rotate performing schedules at Caesars Palace, should an evening of song better suit your mood.